Shardul-19/Experiment-4/README.md

 ALGORITHM

-Create a set with multiple elements.
+1)Create a set with multiple elements.

-Print the set to observe unordered and unique values.
+2)Print the set to observe unordered and unique values.

-Attempt indexing to verify that sets are not subscriptable.
+3)Attempt indexing to verify that sets are not subscriptable.

-Add and remove elements using set methods.
+4)Add and remove elements using set methods.

-Check membership using the in keyword.
+5)Check membership using the in keyword.

-Perform union, intersection, difference, and symmetric difference operations.
+6)Perform union, intersection, difference, and symmetric difference operations.

-Create and observe a frozenset.
+7)Create and observe a frozenset.

 CONCLUSION